Nikolay Piriankov, founder of Taylor & Hart tells us about custom made wedding and engagement rings.

 Nikolay Piriankov: Our innovation lies in the unique way the rings are designed – by the customers themselves and online.
 Our disruptive business model delivers a vastly improved luxury shopping experience via omnichannel touchpoints and by cutting out the middlemen, a price-point up to 50% better than the high street.
 Taylor & Hart is here to unite the best of both online and offline worlds – transparency, the ability to design your own ring, and a personal touch.
 As a tech company, we’re able to offer this service globally, making custom design accessible and affordable to more people than ever before.
 We offer a bespoke design service through specifically developed technology online and in-store as well as “customer first” personalized service.

 Our customers can choose to meet an expert in our London or New York showrooms to get advice, perfect their design, receive a 3D printed replica, and touch and feel the product before buying.
-Alternatively, customers from around the world still receive highly personal service via email, phone, video call, and even WhatsApp consultations.
+Alternatively, customers from around the world still receive highly personal service via email, phone, video calls, and even WhatsApp consultations.

 We’re also very passionate about transparency, and some time ago, we teamed up with Everledger to create the UK’s first engagement ring set with a blockchain diamond.
 This means that the provenance of the diamond was digitally tracked—every touchpoint of the journey is logged so that customers are fully assured there has been no data manipulation on their diamond certification.
 This serves as a huge reassurance to customers.